 An alphabetical list of the signers and their sentiments appears at the end of this post.

 The reverse of the page signed by Maria herself has the inscription: Sophia Hamlin, Maine, 1854.
 Sophia may have been the original owner of the album, but didn't use it herself to collect autographs.

 From online research, I found that the album dates to the 1844-1855 era when the album's printer, John C. Riker was in business at 129 Fulton Street, New York, and Fanny Flora Bond Palmer and her husband Edmund Seymour Palmer were in business as F & S Palmer at 34 Ann Street in New York City.

-Maria Anderson True was born 20 October 1870 at New Gloucester, Maine, the daughter of Jabez and Caroline H. (Waterhouse) True, who were born at New Gloucester, Maine, and Poland, Maine.
+Maria Anderson True was born and/or christened on 20 October 1870 at New Gloucester, Maine, the daughter of Jabez and Celinda H. (Waterhouse) True, who were born at New Gloucester, Maine, and Poland, Maine.

 Maria's parents signed adjoining pages on Sunday, 18 April 1880.

 Maria had at least three siblings, two older sisters and an older brother, who all signed pages in her album.
 The page her brother Joseph signed came from a different album and was apparently inserted into this one.

 - Joseph Sumner True, born 10 July 1862